massimobonanni/ServerlessFacesAnalyzer/ServerlessFacesAnalyzer.IaC/README.md

 ```

 where
-- `<your location>` is the location where you want to create the deployment
+- `<your region>` is the location where you want to create the deployment

 You can also set these parameters: